peridoteagle/interview-coding/README.md

 rowTotals <- apply(docterm , 1, sum) #Find the sum of words in each Document ttdm.new   <- docterm[rowTotals> 0, ]

-#Finding the number of topics for LDA
+#The following code helps select the number of topics for LDA
+#Note that it can take awhile to run
 result <- FindTopicsNumber(
   ttdm.new,
   topics = seq(from = 2, to = 62, by = 10),